Gregory Wasson: Career

+Walgreens

 Wasson joined Walgreens as a pharmacy intern in 1980.
 Three days after graduating from college, he relocated to Houston as a management trainee.
 He was managing his first store four months later.

 He was promoted to district manager in Milwaukee in 1986, with 30 store managers reporting to him.
 Wasson was promoted to a regional vice president of the store operations division in 1999.

+He was promoted to district manager in Milwaukee in 1986, with 30 store managers reporting to him.

+Wasson was promoted to a regional vice president of the store operations division in 1999.
 In 2001, he was promoted again to Walgreens vice president and made an executive vice president of Walgreens Health Initiatives, the company's pharmacy benefit manager (PBM).
 Wasson was promoted to president of Walgreens Health Initiatives in 2002, Walgreens senior vice president in 2004 and to a Walgreens executive vice president in 2005.

 In 2007, he was named president and chief operating officer of Walgreens, succeeding Jeff Rein.
 In 2009, he was named CEO.

+In 2007, he was named president and chief operating officer of Walgreens, succeeding Jeff Rein.
+In 2009, he was named CEO.

 In 2012, Walgreens and Alliance Boots entered into a strategic transaction to create the first global pharmacy-led, health and wellbeing enterprise.
 After two years, on December 31, 2014, Walgreens completed the global merger with Alliance Boots —a pharmacy-led health and beauty group across Europe with a presence in more than 25 countries.
 After the close of the second step of the Alliance Boots transaction, Wasson retired from Walgreens after a 35-year career with the company.

+Wasson Enterprise

-In 2016, Greg and his wife Kim Wasson founded Wasson Enterprise, a family-based investment firm whose goal is to identify, market, and commercialize sustainable businesses.
-Wasson Enterprise's first partnership is with Innventure, which seeks to commercialize disruptive technology for multinational organizations.
-Wasson is also the co-founder of CoolerScreens, an in-store digital marketing and merchandising platform focusing on retail point of sale media.
+In 2016, Greg and his wife Kim Wasson founded Wasson Enterprise, an investment firm whose goal is to commercialize sustainable businesses.
+Wasson Enterprise's first partnership was with Innventure, which seeks to commercialize disruptive technology for multinational organizations.
+Wasson is also the co-founder of CoolerScreens, an in-store digital marketing and merchandising platform.